royuri/Parallax-scrolling-website/README.md

 # Parallax-scrolling-website

-built using HTML and CSS.
+Website with built using HTML and CSS.